Real Estate Paralegal: Job Description, Duties and Requirements

 Salary Information and Employment Outlook

-In 2010, the U.S. Bureau of Labor Statistics (BLS) projected average growth of 18% for paralegals and legal assistants, in general, through 2020.
-These professionals could expect to earn an annual median salary of $46,990, as of 2012, according to the BLS.
+From 2012-2022, the U.S. Bureau of Labor Statistics (BLS) projected average growth of 17% for paralegals and legal assistants, in general.
+These professionals could expect to earn an annual median salary of $47,570, as of 2013, according to the BLS.

 Related to Real Estate Paralegal: Job Description, Duties and Requirements